 Then there is one more thing I want you to know about me.
 I can relate personally to every single one of the Complex Relationship bullet points listed above.
 I was raised by a High Functioning Autistic mother, and an alcoholic father.
 My eldest daughter is on the Autism Spectrum.
 I’ve been an entrepreneur for many, many years, and raised my children in this environment.
 I too went through a hostile divorce, including parental alienation.
 Finally, I was motivated to write my latest book, WHEN EMPATHY FAILS: How to stop those hell-bent on destroying you, because I found myself in a 12-year property dispute with neighbors, the police, and government officials, who tried to destroy my career, my finances, and my family.
 Out of this experience, I developed the Empathy Dysfunction Scale (EmD).

 Just like you, I went through a lot of suffering before it occurred to me to take another approach.
 I learned to build resilience.
 I learned to use what I know as a psychologist to reshape the outcome.
 I counted on the principle that Michelle Obama champions, “When they go low, we go high.”
 This doesn’t mean that you don’t get hurt, or angry during all of those trying times.
 What it means is that when you’re up against the harshness of a complex relationship, “your response has to reflect the solution,” according to our former First Lady.

-I call this response, Radiant Empathy (EmD-5 on my scale).
+I call this response, Radiant Empathy.
 That’s the goal of therapy with Dr. Marshack, Radiant Empathy.
 Life isn’t perfect, and you will keep making mistakes.
 But with Radiant Empathy you will learn to use your mistakes as feedback to refashion your life for greater healing, love and happiness.